How to Research an Employer Before an Interview

 When it comes to job interviews, most of us get simultaneously nervous and excited about the opportunity.
 But you know the old saying—knowledge is power.
 And it’s never been truer than when it comes to preparing for a job interview.

 Knowing about the company ahead of time gives you confidence, and that is an attractive quality to employers.
-Here are some questions to guide you as you research a potential employer before you walk into the interview.
+Here are some tips to guide you as you research a potential employer before you walk into the interview.

 What makes their company unique?